MicrosoftDocs/win32/desktop-src/direct3d9/page-flipping-and-back-buffering.md

 ---
-Description: 'Page flipping is key in multimedia, animation, and game software; it is analogous to the way you can do animation with a pad of paper.' ms.assetid: 'b6824962-c7cb-4e7f-8731-2971b0d9a2b0'
+Description: Page flipping is key in multimedia, animation, and game software; it is analogous to the way you can do animation with a pad of paper. ms.assetid: b6824962-c7cb-4e7f-8731-2971b0d9a2b0
-title: 'Page Flipping and Back Buffering (Direct3D 9)'
+title: Page Flipping and Back Buffering (Direct3D 9) ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Page Flipping and Back Buffering (Direct3D 9)